Musings on Memorial Day

 He was awarded the Bronze Star for his service, which was given for “bravery, acts of merit or meritorious service.”
 Family stories would say that he had played a vital role in maintaining radio communications while in Italy “behind enemy lines.”
 Though some of his stories never made it to my ears, my wife’s mother said he cherished a book that he even had rebound after years of wear: The Fighting 36th, a Pictorial History, the Texas Division in Combat.”
 The War would have such an impact on Andrew that he would name one of his sons after General Mark Wayne Clark.

 While Andrew was fighting in Europe, Donald Blankenship (my wife’s other grandfather), pictured right, was contributing to the air offensive in Japan.
-The contraption in the photo is actually a camera, from what I’ve been told, a far cry from the technology we have in today's cell phones.
+The contraption in the photo is a camera, a far cry from the technology we have in today's cell phones.
 I only had met Donald a couple times, and he was quite modest in talking about his service to the country.
 Inducted on April 3, 1943, he acted as a photo lab technician during the War.
 His decorations and citations included a Pacific Theater Ribbon with three bronze battle stars.
 He was a very nice man, and it was great for him to have met his great-grandson.
-He passed away just a short while ago.
+He passed away a couple years ago.

-As I reflect today, I can only be proud of my family heritage and all those that have made the world a better place for the generations that have followed.
+My family's roots in this country run deep, with direct ancestors that served in the American Revolutionary War as well as the War of 1812.
+Two of them would be killed in the performance of their military duties during the Battle of New Orleans in 1815 under Major General Andrew Jackson.
+As I reflect today, I can only be proud of my family ancestry and all those that have made the world a better place for the generations that have followed.
 Thank you to all those that have served and are serving today!
 You will certainly not be forgotten by this newsletter editor.
+Let us continue to remember the past, so we dare not repeat it.